 - No retaining walls will be allowed in driveway construction

-- The policy adopted on February 11, 1992, states that any mailbox support that is erected or repaired shall conform to a standard or approved cantilever design (PDF).
+- The Mailbox Policy adopted on June 12, 2018 and revised July 17, 2018, states that any mailbox support that is erected or repaired shall conform to a standard or approved cantilever design (PDF).
 Existing mailbox supports may be left in place except where supports cause a problem or are a hazard for roadway maintenance.

 - During county construction projects which might disturb the in place shoulder and mailbox supports, the owner will be notified in writing of the unsafe or non-standard mailbox support and of the potential liability to themselves if the hazardous support is left in place.
 If the owner agrees, the removal of the existing support, installation of the new support, and installation of the new mailbox can be included in the construction project at no cost to the owner.
 Carlton County does not assume ownership of the mailbox or support, and maintenance of the box and support remains the responsibility of the owner.